protesilaos/tempus-themes/README.md

 ## How to use this repo

+The Tempus project consists of a number of specialised repositories for each of the available ports.
+The current repo serves as the main hub, providing the overview of the project, and bundling all existing themes together.

-Each directory contains files specific to the application it references.
+Each directory herein contains files specific to the application it references.
 For example, the `urxvt` directory includes an `.Xresources` file for each item in the Tempus collection.

 Instructions on how to use these files are documented in the `README.md` which is included in each directory.
 Exceptions are the `shell-variables`, `xcolors` and `yaml` directories, which include generic files.